w3schools-test/w3schools-test.github.io/README.md

 `<!-- End user messages -->`

 So feel free to use your imagination!
+Be creative !

 If you are not feeling very creative, you can add a quote, or small text like the examples on this page: https://www.w3schools.com/w3css/w3css_quotes.asp
 And add your name to it :)